tytydraco/yessleep/out/Dental_Damn.md

 She told me.
 I shook my head in disbelief.
 Then I grabbed my jaw in belief.
 The pain was real.
 I was ready to try anything.

-Two Weeks Later
+***Two Weeks Later***

-The sink was filled in less than an hour with the remnants of my adult teeth, bridge work and all.
+The sink was filled, in less than an hour, with the remnants of my adult teeth, bridge work and all.

 Blood.
 Pus from the bum post.
 And, in it’s stead, were new porcelain shiny teeth.
 A little too shiny perhaps?
 A little too pointy for sure.
 But what an improvement.
 And no more pain.

-I texted Dr. Hooperova.
+I texted Dr. Hooperova with gleeful fingers.
+I wanted fried chicken.
+Ham.
+Salami.
+Tongue.

 “Hi.
 It’s John Smith.
-I can’t believe it worked.
+I can’t believe it worked!!
 I feel amazing!
-Please make an appointment.
+Please make an appointment for tomorrow.
 I want to show you.”

-Three days later no response.
-I tried calling but it just went to generic voice mail.
+*Three days later and still no response.
+I tried calling direct but it just went to generic voice mail.*

 I went down to Hipsterville.
-Where there had just been, The Hooperova Dental Group, there was now a small, apparently IT office suite with a placard that read, “AI Love You”.
+Where there had only last week existed, The Hooperova Dental Group, there was now a small, apparently IT office suite sporting a gold placard that read, “AI Love You”.

+I was annoyed but also hungry.
+Really hungry.

 I wanted a steak.
 I took the G across the river and found myself an hour later in a famous steak house eating steak tartare.
 But one course was not satisfying my newfound hunger for flesh.

 “More, please,” I said, all thoughts of modern dentistry behind me.
 Well, maybe just one thought left; “How could one small injection give Mr. Smith his third set of teeth?”

 As I worked my way through my fourth serving of steak tartare with blood gravy two men approached my table.
 They were dressed in single breasted black suits.
 You know, the kind with skinny legs.
 And they both had long pointy black shoes.
 White button-down Oxford collars.
 Black skinny ties: like the kind The Beatles wore before they went all hippy.
+They looked like angry ducks.

 “Want to sit down?”
-I said after they had already taken the seats to my left and right.
+I said, *after* they had already taken the seats, both to my left and right.

 “Mr. Smith, there’s the small matter of the balance due on your dental procedure.”

 And then they smiled.
 Like sharks.
+I smelled blood.

+They then informed me, matter-of-factly, that I would soon be starting a new job.
+My old job was no longer going to be an issue nor would money.

-And they told me I was going to be starting a new job.
-I am not sure how to talk about that.
+I am not sure how to talk about the new job.
+Not that I am scared but more like I cannot remember things like I used to.

 But I can tell you that every few weeks I keep getting that gum splitting pain.
-And I am having trouble sleeping.
-I’m, I’m gonna have to stop for now.
-Maybe, maybe forever.
+And I am also having trouble sleeping.
+I’m, I’m gonna have to stop writing for now.
+The headache is back and I want mahi mahi.

-This hunger pain.
-It's getting more painful.
-And, I am weirdly, growing accustomed to the sight of my grimacing face slowly filling the bathroom sink with bloody used sharks' teeth; every few weeks like clockwork.
+This hunger pain is no game.
+I also find myself growing weirdly accustomed to the sight of my grimacing face in the medicine chest door mirror; slowly filling the bathroom sink with bloody used sharks' teeth.
+Every three weeks like clockwork.

 Even as the job I've been assigned by the men in black duck suits, may or may not be, adversely influencing world events.

-I remember it sometimes in my dreams.
-The grinding.
-But now it's more of a gnashing.
+I remember it sometimes in fits and starts in my dreams.
+The grinding, well now, now it's more of a gnashing.
+And I have been swimming at night.
+I thought at first tiring myself out might help with the insomnia, but now, now I just swim back and forth in the pool at the club.

+It's better at night.
+In the day the smells and motion were getting distracted.
+Making me want steak.

-I keep having flashbacks of things yet to be.
+I keep having flashbacks of things yet to be, too.
 Sometimes I am coding.
 Other times it's darker dreams.
-Pressure to release.
+I feel a pressure to release, but what?
+I can't say, rightly.

 I get such headaches.

 It's harder to think straight, too.
 Like brain fog.
 And even harder, harder to remember Vera.